130 Ways to Get Traffic

 25. Share Articles on Instagram

-Obviously you can’t share a whole article to Instagram, but you can take one quote or idea from it, use a tool like Canva to make a nice image out of it, then share that picture on Instagram telling people to go to your site and read more.
+Obviously you can’t share a whole article to Instagram, but you can take one quote or idea from it, use a tool like Canva or the tool at EDIT.org to make a nice image out of it, then share that picture on Instagram telling people to go to your site and read more.

 Getting started: Sproutsocial will help you with building out your Instagram marketing strategy.